stereoauto/rotelremote/README.md

 sign, and the value, followed by a dollar sign ($) to mark the end of the value.

 Query examples:
-  amp:source? - which source is active
-  amp:volume? - current volume setting
-  amp:bypass? - current tone bypass setting
+  source? - which source is active volume? - current volume setting bypass? - current tone bypass setting

 There are documents on Rotel's website that describe an earlier version of their IP protocol, but I found this was outdated for the v3.8 firmware on my A14 mkII.